ButterflyMX is the best door entry system.

 How does a door entry system work?

 An entry system works by verifying the identities of authorized tenants and providing a way for visitors to request property access.
 All door entry systems need hardware installed at the entrance (often outdoors).
-This hardware is called the base station.
+This outdoor door entry system is called the base station.
 Some systems also require hardware installed in every unit throughout the building.
 Those devices are called substations.

 Substations and base stations within a building entry system may communicate via wiring (if it’s a wired system) or the internet if it’s wireless.
 The best systems are IP systems, which means they are internet-connected and communicate via the Internet Protocol.